arcadeJHS/AngularVueIntegration/README.md

-# Migrating an Angular 1.x app to Vue 2.x (it's a long way to the top if you wanna ronck'n'roll)
+# Migrating an Angular 1.x app to Vue 2.x (it's a long way to the top if you wanna rock'n'roll)
 > Github repository: https://github.com/arcadeJHS/AngularVueIntegration.

 Sometimes you have to say "stop!" and decide it's time to migrate to a warmer and sunnier place.